lj-ditrapani/SWE430/README.markdown

 TO DO
 ========================================================================

+Lessons

+- Add javascript style standards to lesson 1

+DBQ

+- Add discussion board questions for interaction with managers

+Tutorials

+- Make javascript tutorial
+- Grab tutorial (and lessons) from 499 course and integrate into Lesson 1 and 2
+- string manipulation functions; provide tutorial

+Instructions

+- Grab instructions from 499 course and update 430 instructions

+Examples

 - Give checkpoints in the examples (complete code so far) so students know where they are
+- New examples (1 and 2)
+- ex 1 is write code against finished tests
+- ex 2 is full-blow TDD

+Exercise 3

+- string manipulation functions; provide tutorial
+- consider splitting the project up into 2 segments?
+- Fix this sentence for new example code: "This is accomplished in the same way we export the target object which contains both the Target and the Grid classes in Example 1."

+General TO DO

 - Check SWE 430 13A offering discussion board and announcement, for info to include (questions, problems, ..)
-- Grab tutorial (and lessons) from 499 course and integrate into Lesson 1 and 2
-- Grab instructions from 499 course and update 430 instructions
-- Add discussion board questions for interaction with managers
-- Re-order lessons?
-Include javascript tutorial as a lesson?
-- Make javascript tutorial
 - Ensure all files are set ff=dos
 - Rewrite .sh scripts into python scripts
   (mostly zip, unzip, cp, and delete files)
     - Test with jython.
-- Exercise instructions
-    - string manipulation functions; provide tutorial
-    - consider splitting the project up into 2 segments?
-    - Fix this sentence for new example code: "This is accomplished in the same way we export the target object which contains both the Target and the Grid classes in Example 1."
 - use new ljd-utils.js
-- Fix all html to be HTML 5
-- Mark of the web?
-- Shorten example (old example 1, now just example, because only 1)
-- keep refactoring lesson
-  (help meet objectives and test is still good)
 - Remove references to refactoring example and exercise
 - Could write jshint and jslint launcher in python script?
     - `check_js.bat` calls `check_js.js` which checks all js files